 Picture this: farming insects (thanks to our collaborator, MIGHTi) as a high-protein food source for healthier chickens.

 Yes, that’s right…farming insects.
-Our US Agriculture Innovation Prize award-winning partner, the Mission to Improve Global Health Through Insects (MIGHTi), promotes edible insect production (also called microlivestock farming) as a sustainable protein source for human consumption and animal feed – one that supports healthy people and a healthy planet.
-This collaborative research project, co-founded by The LAND Project’s own Valerie Stull, promotes rural insect farming in food insecure regions through research and by supporting women’s cooperatives.
-MIGHTi aims to use culturally tailored, context specific microlivestock kits that are environmentally and economically sustainable to help farmers produce an added protein source for rural diets and supplement for animal feed year round.
+Our US Agriculture Innovation Prize award-winning partner, the Mission to Improve Global Health Through Insects (MIGHTi), promotes edible insect production (also called minilivestock farming) as a sustainable protein source for human consumption and animal feed – one that supports healthy people and a healthy planet.
+This collaborative research project, co-founded by the LAND Project’s own Valerie Stull, promotes rural insect farming in food insecure regions through research and by supporting women’s cooperatives.
+MIGHTi aims to use culturally tailored, context specific minilivestock kits and methods that are environmentally and economically sustainable to help farmers produce an added protein source for rural diets and supplement for animal feed year round.

-MIGHTi and the LAND Project are investigating the potential to farm a variety of insect types in South Africa.
+MIGHTi and the LAND Project are investigating the potential to farm a variety of insect species in South Africa.
 Because insect consumption is not commonplace among the populations the LAND Project works with, we are considering an alternative use for farmed insects: animal feed.
-Black soldier fly (BSF) larvae are easy to cultivate and offer a sustainable, less expensive, dietary protein source for poultry feed.
-Even small-scale producers could feasibly cultivate BSF, and theoretically BSF use for poultry diets could significantly cut down on the cost of packaged chicken feed for farmers.
-There are environmental benefits of BSF cultivation, too.
+Mealworms (Tenebrio molitor beetles) and black soldier fly (BSF) larvae (Hermetia illucens) are both easy to cultivate and offer a sustainable, less expensive, dietary protein source for poultry feed.
+Even small-scale producers could feasibly cultivate these insects and use them for poultry diets, which could significantly cut down on the cost of packaged chicken feed for farmers.
+There are environmental benefits of insect cultivation, too.
 In general, edible insects and those reared for animal feed are more environmentally friendly than conventional livestock and are nutrient dense; they require little labor, little water, and can quickly recycle agricultural and food waste making them an ideal food/feed source for resource poor areas.

-The LAND Project is interested in exploring BSF production for chicken feed in South Africa.
+The LAND Project is exploring insect agriculture for chicken feed in South Africa.